jolixab/jolix-seo/README.md

 ### Individual Posts/Pages

 1. Edit any post or page
-2. Scroll down to the "Jolix SEO Meta Manager" meta box
+2. Scroll down to the "Jolix SEO" meta box
 3. Fill in your custom meta title and description
 4. Choose between featured image or custom image for social media
 5. Watch the character counters for optimal length